citation-style-language/documentation/specification.rst

 A delimiting element is any element as above which takes a ``delimiter`` attribute, whether the attribute is supplied or not.

-The output of all delimiting elements is delimiter-encapsulated: no ``delimiter`` from a parent delimiting element will delimit between multiple outputs of an inner delimiter-encapsulated element.
+The output of all delimiting elements is not subject to surrounding delimiters: no ``delimiter`` from a parent delimiting element will delimit between multiple outputs of an inner delimiting element.
 The following produces ``retrieved: <http://example.com>``:

 .. sourcecode:: xml